arkeine/ObjectToreArray/README.md

 ## About the class
 The class is a template class to fit all objects.
 The class can also work with other origin than (0,0).
 You can get or set object relative to another.

+This template class is separate into a .h file and a .cpp file, so you have to include the .cpp instead of .h (cause of template class).